comapi/comapi-sdk-js/docs/queryingEvents.md

 ```

 ## StatusUpdates
 Status updates are stored against a `statusUpdates` property on a message and is of the following structure.
-The tatus will either be `delivered` or `read`. if it is read, it implied to also be delivered.
+The status will either be `delivered` or `read`. if it is read, it implied to also be delivered.
 ```json
 {
     "alex": {